 Our 10 Step Guide is designed to walk you through the resource consent application process.

 1. First you need to establish whether or not your activity is in the coastal environment.
 This determines whether the Regional Coastal Environment Plan, or the Regional Resource Management Plan is governing your activity.
 Check here to establish whether your activity falls in to the Coastal Environment Plan.

 2. If your application is in the Tukituki catchment you also need to be aware of specific rules due to RRMP Plan Change 6.

 3. Then decide which consent or consents you may need for your project – choose from the drop down menu on side navigation bar.
 On each webpage there is advice, and technical information about the consent requirements plus a Guidance Note PDF to refer to when completing your application, as this information is very thorough (print this if it’s easier to use).
 This is also where you will find the necessary application forms for your activity.

 4. A discussion with our Consents Adviser is also advisable at this stage to discuss your particular needs and costs, +64 6 833 8090.
 A pre-application meeting may also be useful or necessary.

-5. Complete and sign administration form ‘A’ – this form ensures HBRC has all the information we need to keep in touch with you.
+5. Complete and sign administration form ‘A’ – this form ensures the Regional Council has all the information we need to keep in touch with you.
 This requires your signature so you can either complete online and print to sign, or print and complete by hand.
 Note that for work in a stream, river or lake you may also need the landowner’s signature if you are not the landowner.